algolia/brefsearch-data/README.md

 - `./data/source/episodes` contains the episode metadata (title, index, YouTube Id).
 I don't expect this to change, ever.
 - `./data/source/subtitles` are subtitle files (in `.vtt`) format for all episodes.
 You're encouraged to update those files if you spot any typos.
 - `./data/source/popularity` contains files with popularity metrics (view count and most replayed heatmap) for each episode.
-That changes overtime, and should be updated regularly through `yarn run data:update-popularity`
+That changes overtime, and should be updated regularly through `yarn run data:update-popularity` (runs in Docker)
 - `./data/source/images` is a symlink to the [brefsearch-images](https://github.com/pixelastic/brefsearch-images) repository, expected to be a sibling of this repo.
 It contains all the static thumbnails and animated previews used in the front-end.
 Its content should be regenerated with `yarn run data:update-images` whenever a timing is updated in the subtitles)

 ### Generated